jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 ```
 ]

-It's possible the query needs to be evaluated over other sources, to discover required information.
+It's possible the query needs to be evaluated over other sources to discover required information.
-For example, the query above might find its geolocation through data made available by wikidata.
+For example, the query above might find its city/country data through data made available by #link("https://www.wikidata.org/wiki/")[wikidata].
 A federated query allows us to dereference different sources.
 This could be used as an attack vector if a bad actor creates a collection that contains everything and then uses the
 @sparql query to pass through sensitive information to its own endpoint.